dchud/unalog2/README.txt

 bookmarking application.
 It was written by Dan Chudnov (dchud at umich edu) who also wrote the original application starting in 2003.

-The original application was a Python app that used Quixote1, ZODB, and PyLucene.
-This is a Python app that uses Django, PostgreSQL, and Solr.
-This app can be fed by a JSON export from the original application; that's how the main site at unalog.com was refed when the site was restarted in early 2010.
+unalog2 is a Python app that uses Django, PostgreSQL, and Solr.

-The site broke in late 2008 due to some negligence and general performance problems.
-It had been "out there" on the net for five years without a lot of upkeep, which isn't so bad, I suppose.
-The site was down for all of 2009 because the rewrite got stalled.
-Stuff happens.

 unalog2 is licensed under an MIT-style license; see LICENSE.txt.